MaxGnesi/Blockchain-101/Chapter3.md

 ## Understanding Risk Across Categories

-### The Risk Spectrum

 Different categories carry fundamentally different risk profiles based on:

-- **Technical maturity** - How long has the code been battle-tested?
+- **Technical maturity:** How long has the code been battle-tested?
-- **Regulatory clarity** - Is the legal status defined?
+- **Regulatory clarity:** Is the legal status defined?
-- **Market adoption** - Real users or speculation?
+- **Market adoption:** Real users or speculation?
-- **Value accrual** - Does the token capture actual value?
+- **Value accrual:** Does the token capture actual value?

-Understanding these differences helps evaluate what you're analyzing, not what percentage to allocate.
+Understanding these differences helps evaluate projects objectively.

 ---

-## Conclusion: Know What You Own
+## Conclusion: Know What You're Analyzing

 The crypto ecosystem is vast and varied.
 Success requires understanding:

 1. **Category dynamics** - Each sector has different drivers
-2. **Risk profiles** - From stablecoin safety to meme coin gambling
+2. **Risk profiles** - From stablecoin stability to meme coin volatility
 3. **Value accrual** - How tokens capture value (or don't)
-4. **Market maturity** - Institutional vs experimental
+4. **Market maturity** - Institutional grade vs experimental

 **Key Takeaways:**
 - Not all tokens are investments (many are speculation)
 - Category determines analysis framework
-- On-chain data reveals truth (verify claims)
+- On-chain data reveals truth (always verify)
-- Diversification across categories reduces risk
+- Different categories serve different purposes
 - Monitor metrics consistently

-**The Bottom Line:** Understanding categories helps separate signal from noise, identify value, and avoid the thousands of tokens heading to zero.
+**The Bottom Line:** Understanding categories helps separate signal from noise, identify value, and avoid projects likely heading to zero.

 ---